zmp/robocar110_ros/rc110_core/README.md

-# RoboCar 1/10 core nodes
+# RoboCar 1/10 Core Nodes

 It's a set of major ROS nodes for Robocar 1/10.